Choose Wisely Between 92082 and 92083 With This Expert Strategy- Published on Sun, Nov 21, 2004

 Rule of thumb: An intermediate test is one of the screening tests that you would use if you suspect neurological damage Gibson says.
 But optometrists use the threshold exam (92083) when they suspect something that causes a slow progressive dimming of peripheral vision like glaucoma.

 "Glaucoma causes a loss of vision like a light bulb slowly becoming dimmer and dimmer " Gibson says "while trauma often causes sudden complete loss of central or peripheral vision."
-In screening [...]
+In screening fields [...]